 Cathy lives in Mechanicsville with her husband.
 They have one grown daughter.
 Among her numerous hobbies and volunteer services are tutoring, coaching volleyball, directing children’s choirs, playing the handbells, and singing with several choirs and groups.
 She is currently a vocalist and the electric bass player for Hyperlink praise band at Shady Grove UMC.

 Amy Woolard is Voices’ Senior Policy Attorney, focused on child welfare, foster care and juvenile justice policy, as well as broader poverty issues that Virginia families face.
 Prior to joining Voices, Amy served as the Lewis F. Powell Fellow in Legal Services with the JustChildren program of the Legal Aid Justice Center in both Richmond and Charlottesville, VA.
-As an education attorney, Amy represented kids in foster care and kids experiencing homelessness in cases involving special education services, enrollment issues and school discipline.
-She was also an integral member of the statewide task force of advocates, child welfare and education representatives (including Voices) that helped Virginia implement the 2008 Fostering Connections to Success and Increasing Adoptions Act.
+As an education attorney, Amy represented children in foster care and children experiencing homelessness in cases involving special education services, enrollment issues and school discipline.
+She was also an integral member of the statewide task force of advocates, child welfare and education representatives that helped Virginia implement the 2008 Fostering Connections to Success and Increasing Adoptions Act.

 Amy is a member of the Virginia Bar, and received her J.D. from the University of Virginia School of Law.
 She also holds an M.F.A. from the University of Iowa (Writers’ Workshop) and an M.S. in Communications from the VCU Brandcenter (Adcenter).
 In her free time, she also serves as an education and child welfare attorney with the pro bono program of the Legal Aid Justice Center.